 As a mission-driven social enterprise, Light House is dedicated to advancing the green economy, improving standard practices, promoting business-to-business collaboration, and educating governments and organizations on how to be part of the solution.

-The Practitioners will be responsible for engaging and managing relationships with businesses of all sectors and sizes, helping to identify and implement business-to-business symbiosis opportunities.
-More specifically, the Sr. Practitioner will play a lead role in publicising the pilot; facilitating business workshops; and providing technical support to businesses implementing symbiosis.
-The Sr. Practitioner will also be responsible for regular performance reporting, liaison with funders, and, ultimately, in evaluating the lessons learned from the pilot to support the development of a long-term program model in Canada.
-The Practitioner will provide support to the Sr. Practitioner.
+The AB Lead Practitioner will play a lead role in publicising the pilot; facilitating business workshops; and providing technical support to businesses implementing symbiosis.
+The Lead Practitioner will also be responsible for regular performance reporting, liaison with funders, and, ultimately, in evaluating the lessons learned from the pilot to support the development of a long-term program model in Canada.
+The AB Lead Practitioner will work closely with the BC Pilot Team, especially the BC Lead Practitioner and the overall Program Manager, as well as an Edmonton-based Regional Advisory Committee.
+The AB Lead Practitioner will also be responsible for supervising the AB Practitioner.

 About the NISP model: